San Jose, the capital of Silicon Valley, is a modern city with a lively downtown, diverse neighborhoods, and a rich cultural heritage.

 18. Get Your Shop On At Santana Row

-From high-end fashion labels to luxury spas and fine dining, this place has it all.
+This place has everything from high-end fashion labels to luxury spas and fine dining.
 It’s basically an open-air mall (if you can even call it that) with some interesting things to see.

-And if all that wasn’t enough, Santana Row also has its own park (Santana Park), which is a great spot to relax or have a picnic lunch.
+And if all that wasn’t enough, Santana Row has its own park (Santana Park), a great spot to relax or have a picnic lunch.

 Location: 377 Santana Row, San Jose, CA 95128, United States